SuperDARNCanada/borealis/docs/source/new_experiments.rst

 Repeated beams are valid.

 The arguments ``beam_order`` and ``listen_to`` are mutually exclusive.

+Note that ``listen_to`` only works for sites whose configuration files are stored locally on the computer running the experiment.
+Frequencies are read from each site's config file at startup, so a site with no config file present is not available to listen to, even if the radar itself is operating.

 You can define your own bistatic experiment, with very few restrictions.
 It is highly recommended that the field ``align_sequences`` is set to ``True`` in your experiment slice dictionary, which